surrealdb/surrealist/README.md

 ## About

 Surrealist is a simple Desktop based query playground for [SurrealDB](https://surrealdb.com/).
-Easily and quickly connect to any SurrealDB database in order to execute and preview query responses.
+Easily connect to any SurrealDB database in order to execute and preview query responses.

-While Surrealist is still in active development it is suitable for general use.

 ## Features
-- Multi-tab query editing
+- 📌 Multi-tab query editing
-- Support for multiple queries in one request
+- 💫 Support for multiple queries in one request
-- Provides a clean and foldable view of your query result
+- 🔍 Provides a clean and foldable view of your query result
-- SurrealQL syntax highlighting
+- ⚡ SurrealQL syntax highlighting
+- ✏️ Define variables in a seperate panel

 ## Download
 You can download the latest version of Surrealist from our [Releases](https://github.com/StarlaneStudios/Surrealist/releases) page.